WilliamHuynh5/recipe-api/README.md

 - `design.txt` - A high level explanation of the design
 - `assumptions.txt` - A list of assumptions made throughout this project
 - `challenges.txt` - A list of technical challenges encountered throughout this project
-- `shortcomings.txt` - A list of code decisions / design choices that should have been changed
+- `shortcomings.txt` - A list of code decisions / design choices that should have been changed, if there was extra time

 ## 🚀 Project Overview